 - All the Laboratory Tests Reports and Building Materials Conformity Certificates,

-- The Concrete Book (Condica de betoane, that specify all the works done to poor concrete, including the date, weather conditions, transportation documents, etc)
+- The Concrete Book (Condica de betoane), which specify all the works done to poor concrete, including the date, weather conditions, transportation documents, etc)

 - As Build Documents